craigh411/ImapMailManager/README.md

 #### Aliases

-Alieses provide a convenient way to reference inbox folders, for example if you use different `config` files to connect to multiple mailboxes you can provide folder aliases in the config itself, which means you can avoid writing a list of if statements depending on what mailbox you are connecting to.
-To do this, you can simply add an `aliases` array to your `config` file and `ImapMailManger` which can then be passed to functions that request a folder name:
+Aliases provide a convenient way to reference mailbox folders, for example if you use different `config` files to connect to multiple mailboxes you can provide folder aliases in the config itself.
+This means you can avoid hardcoding folder names, and using if statements to detect which mailbox you are connected to to get the correct folder name.
+To create an alias, you simply need to add an `aliases` array to your `config` file, these aliases can then be passed to methods that request a folder name, e.g. `moveToFolder('spam')`:

 ```
 return [